A family raised $20,000 in tips for their 89-year-old pizza deliveryman

 “It’s beautiful,” Newey told The Washington Post.
 “I mean, who makes that kind of tip?”

 Newey typically works about 30 hours a week, Mondays through Saturdays delivering pizza.
 He got the job 14 months ago when his Social Security income wasn’t enough to cover his living expenses, which included his used 2016 Mercedes-Benz GLK.
-With his new windfall, Newey paid off the roughly $3,000 he owed on his car, as well as some other debts he had.
+With his new windfall, Newey paid off the roughly $3,000 he owed on his car, as well as some other debts.

 Newey — who is divorced and has five daughters and two sons — spent time overseas as a Mormon missionary in China and Africa.
 As a boy, Newey was a competitive skier, and he later taught skiing; about four years ago, he gave up skiing because it became too difficult physically.